Terminal aerodrome forecast: Issuance, amendment and cancellation

+allows airport operations to continue using a valid TAF.
+In rare situations where observations have been missing for extended periods of time (i.e., more than one TAF cycle of 6 hours) and the total observation concept cannot provide sufficient information, the TAF may be suspended by the use of NIL TAF.

+Responsible agencies

 In the United States, the weather forecasters responsible for the TAFs in their respective areas are located within one of the 122 Weather Forecast Offices operated by the United States' National Weather Service.
 In contrast, a trend type forecast (TTF), which is similar to a TAF, is always produced by a person on-site where the TTF applies.
 In the United Kingdom, most TAFs for military airfields are produced locally, however TAFs for civil airfields are produced at the Met Office headquarters in Exeter.

 The United States Air Force employs active duty enlisted personnel as TAF writers.
 Air Force weather personnel are responsible for providing weather support for all Air Force and Army operations.